Sentencing & Penalties for a Class E Felony in Wisconsin

 Defenses for a Class E Felony in Wisconsin

 The most important thing to do when facing a felony charge is to know the system.
-This often means having an attorney who can coach you through your initial appearance and make sure you know all of your options.
+This starts with having an attorney who can coach you through your initial appearance and make sure you know all of your options.
 Any criminal trial is a nerve-wracking experience, but you should never assume that whatever the prosecution offers you is your only way out.

 Grieve Law always creates defenses to give you the best chance of winning at court.
 For Class E felonies, we’ll often begin by investigating if the prosecution has probable cause to accuse you of a felony during the preliminary hearing.
 Without probable cause, they cannot advance your case to trial.
 Grieve will analyze the police and court records to determine if your rights were violated during the arrest or pre-trial booking process.
 If a mistake was made before trial, a motion hearing can be called to dismiss the charges.
 These are tactics Grieve might use with other felony and misdemeanor violations as well.